The City Of Joy – Top 10 Places to visit in Kolkata

 Tgtram / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

-Howrah Bridge or the Rabindra Setu is a cantilever bridge located over the Hooghly river and is the main connection between Howrah and Kolkata.
+Howrah Bridge, or the Rabindra Setu, is a cantilever bridge located over the Hooghly River and is the primary connection between Howrah and Kolkata.

-The unique fact about the bridge is that it is built only with rivets and without the usage of a single nut or bolt.
+The unique fact about the bridge is that it is built only with rivets and without using a single nut or bolt.

 At the Kolkata end of the bridge terminated by the vibrant and colorful Mallick Ghat, Mallick Ghat is one of the largest flower markets in Asia.